 The EU has, in recent negotiations, shown an ambition to include substantive and procedural investment protections in its free trade agreements (FTAs).
 The UK is, at least for now, party to FTAs negotiated by the EU.
 Investors in a jurisdiction with an FTA with the EU that contains an investment protection chapter and provides for investor-state dispute settlement will be able to rely on those protections in the same way as a BIT.
 This is a new approach for the EU, adopted since the Lisbon Treaty extended the EU's powers in respect of foreign direct investment.
-In recent FTAs, such as those with Canada, Singapore and

-Vietnam, the EU has included substantive investment protection and investor-state dispute mechanisms.
-The Comprehensive Economic and Trade Agreement (CETA), between the EU and Canada, includes an investment chapter and investor-state dispute settlement provisions, discussed in further detail below.
+In recent FTAs, such as those with Canada, Singapore and Vietnam, the EU has included substantive investment protection and investor-state dispute mechanisms.
+The Comprehensive Economic and Trade Agreement (CETA), between the EU and Canada, includes an investment chapter and investorstate dispute settlement provisions, discussed in further detail below.
 The EU-Singapore FTA and the EU-Vietnam FTA also include similar provisions.

-The investment chapters, and investorstate dispute settlement provisions, in these FTAs have not yet come into force, and will need each EU Member State's ratification to do so.
+The investment chapters and investorstate dispute settlement provisions in these FTAs have not yet come into force, and will need each EU Member State's ratification to do so.
 With regards to CETA, while the rest of CETA applies provisionally and will enter into force when all EU Member States ratify the agreement, the EU Members States have, for now at least, carved out investment protection.
-Significantly, according to the Court of Justice of the European Union in an Opinion rendered on 16 May 2017 on the competence of the EU to conclude the EU Singapore FTA - investment protection provisions that concern nondirect investors and/or investor-state dispute settlement mechanisms do not fall within the exclusive competence of the EU.
+Significantly, according to the Court of Justice of the European Union - in an Opinion rendered on 16 May 2017 on the competence of the EU to conclude the EU Singapore FTA - investment protection provisions that concern non-direct investors and/or investor-state dispute settlement mechanisms do not fall within the exclusive competence of the EU.
 All EU Member States must ratify such agreements.
 This is likely to lead to significant difficulties or at least delays in negotiating EU FTAs containing substantive and procedural investment protections.
+However, on 30 April 2019, the CJEU rendered an opinion that the investor-state dispute settlement mechanism in CETA is compatible with EU law.

 Once in force, the substantive provisions will be similar to those under a BIT.
-For example, CETA specifies that a Party shall not nationalise/expropriate a covered investment directly or indirectly, except (a) for a public purpose; (b) under due process of law; (c) in a non-discriminatory manner; and (d) on payment of prompt, adequate and effective compensation.
+For example, CETA specifies that a Party shall not nationalise/expropriate a covered investment directly or indirectly, except (a) for a public purpose; (b) under due process of law; (c) in a nondiscriminatory manner; and (d) on payment of prompt, adequate and effective compensation.

-The compensation provided shall (a) amount to the fair market value of the investment at the time immediately before the expropriation or the impending expropriation become known, whichever is earlier and (b) include interest at a normal commercial rate from the date of expropriation until the date of payment.
+CETA requires that the compensation provided shall (a) amount to the fair market value of the investment at the time immediately before the expropriation or the impending expropriation become known, whichever is earlier and (b) include interest at a normal commercial rate from the date of expropriation until the date of payment.

-Affected investors, should the CETA investment provisions enter into force, would have the right to take any claim before an international investment court, rather than a traditional investor-state arbitral tribunal or domestic courts.
+Once the CETA investment provisions enter into force (which, following the CJEU judgment of 30 April 2019 approving the investment court system as compliant with EU law, will occur on ratification of the treaty), affected investors will have the right to take any claim before an international investment court, rather than a traditional investor-state arbitral tribunal or domestic courts.